workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 ### Searching Placed Orders

 Notably, search has been absent from this discussion so far.
 This is due to the fact that only _placed_ orders are indexed into Elasticsearch, in order for administrators to manage the placed orders through the Admin interface.
+(This changes in Workarea 3.5, which introduces fraud analysis.
+Orders suspected of fraud are also indexed into Admin search.
+See section [Suspected Fraud](#suspected-fraud_15) below.)

 The next example first resets the Admin search indexes and then manually indexes the cart and placed order which were created above.
 Only the placed order is returned in search results.